How to Cook Sockeye Salmon

 Instructions

-- Preheat oven to 375°F. Line a baking sheet with parchment paper or foil.
+- Preheat oven to 375°F, placing the oven rack in the upper middle position.
+Line a baking sheet with parchment paper or foil and set aside.

-- Put the salmon skin-side down on the prepared baking sheet and place 4 lemon slices on top.
+- Rub all sides with the olive oil.
+Then rub with salt and pepper.
+Put the salmon skin-side down on the prepared baking sheet.
+Place 4 or more lemon slices on top.

 - Remove from the oven.
-Remove the skin using a fish spatula if desired.
+Use a fish spatula to strip off the skin if desired.
+Then sprinkle fresh herbs on top.

 Notes

-- During baking the fish may exude a white substance, which is natural protein akin to egg white.
-If you find it unappetizing, sprinkling fresh herbs will help to cover.
+- During baking the fish may exude a white substance called albumin.
+This natural protein akin to egg white is harmless and flavorless.
+If you find it unappetizing, sprinkling fresh herbs on top will help to cover it up.

 - Grilled sockeye: Preheat the grill to 375-400°F and thoroughly oil the grates.
 Prepare the fish as above and place it skin-side up for 4 minutes with the lid open.
 Flip and cook for 4-5 minutes more with the lid closed until done.

 - Make Ahead: Unfortunately sockeye does not reheat well due to its lean texture.
 If you must make it ahead, it’s best to undercook it slightly and reheat for 5-7 minutes over low-medium heat in a skillet.
-Avoid using the microwave.
+Do not use the microwave.

 Please read our nutrition disclaimer.